riquiofficial/auctions/README.md

 # Running Locally

+Ensure the above software is installed.
+Versions may be flexible but you may be requred to update them.
 In your chosen folder, type "Git clone 'https://github.com/riquiofficial/auctions.git'" in your command prompt.

 - Type python manage.py runserver.
 - Open localhost:8000 in your browser